 - Your signature

 So… that sounds pretty easy.
 Well, not so fast.
 You’ll still be on the hook for your remaining equipment balance when you cancel.
-And let’s not forget the penalty for early cancellation (last we heard it was $300 during year one, and $150 after that).
+And let’s not forget the penalty for early cancellation: $300 during the first year and $150 after that.

 Now you might be asking, “isn’t there a way to cancel without a penalty?”
 And the answer just might surprise you.
 Let’s dig into that next.